-It all started when William Castle, known at that point in time for his run of low-budget horror B-movies, convinced Paramount Pictures executive Robert Evans to buy the gallery proofs for the original novel of Rosemary’s Baby (yes, it was a book first!) so that it could be made into a feature-length film.
+It all started when William Castle, known at that time for his run of low-budget horror B-movies, convinced Paramount Pictures executive Robert Evans to buy the gallery proofs for the original novel of Rosemary’s Baby (yes, it was a book first!) so that it could be made into a feature-length film.
 While Evans agreed that the book would make an excellent movie, he was staunchly against Castle directing, given his particular track history with the genre.

-As such, Evans sought out then-up-and-coming director Roman Polanski, whose work Evans admired and who had never had an American feature before.
-To entice the director, Evans sent a draft of the film Downhill Racer (a film centered around skiing, a pastime that Evans knew Polanski enjoyed) with the proofs of Rosemary’s Baby casually snuck in with it.
+As such, Evans sought out then up-and-coming director Roman Polanski, whose work Evans admired and who had never had an American feature before.
+To entice the director, Evans sent a draft of the film, Downhill Racer (a film centered around skiing, a pastime that Evans knew Polanski enjoyed), with the proofs of Rosemary’s Baby casually snuck in with it.
 By the next day, Evans knew the ploy had worked: Polanski was on the phone, raving about how the story for Rosemary’s Baby was much more engaging, and that he would love to do the project.
 The director was chosen.

 In order to get public interest in the film, Polanski felt that they needed someone with a little bit of street cred to play Rosemary.
 At first, he considered Sharon Tate, his then-fiance, but eventually decided on Mia Farrow, given that her marriage to Frank Sinatra and her role in the popular TV show Payton Place ensured her popularity.
 Robert Redford was the first choice for the role of Guy Woodhouse, but he turned down the offer; Jack Nicholson was considered briefly before Polanski suggested John Cassavetes.
 The rest of the cast was assembled soon after, and filming began.

-The movie was a massive success upon its release, garnering two Academy Award nominations and winning one, and cementing Roman Polanski’s status as a great film director.
+Rosemary’s Baby was a massive success upon its release, garnering two Academy Award nominations and winning one, and cementing Roman Polanski’s status as a great film director.
 However, the film was more largely associated with an apparent “curse” that struck several members of the crew, the least of which was Mia Farrow being handed divorce papers by Frank Sinatra in front of all the crew on the film’s set (Sinatra had demanded she forego her film career when they wed).

 But all things considered, this was the least threatening of the curse’s effects.
-A few months after the film was released, composer Krzysztof Komeda died at 38 of a cerebral hemorrhage; while this would have been a tragedy regardless, the composer’s death exactly mirrors Hutch’s in the film.
-Additionally, William Castle, the film’s producer, experienced a number of kidney stones leading to outright kidney failure a few months after the film was released, famously crying deliriously on his hospital bed “Rosemary, put down the knife!”
+A few months after the film was released, composer Krzysztof Komeda died at 38 of a cerebral hemorrhage.
+While this would have been a tragedy regardless, the composer’s death exactly mirrors Hutch’s in the film.
+Additionally, William Castle, the film’s producer, experienced a number of kidney stones leading to outright kidney failure a few months after the film was released, famously crying deliriously on his hospital bed, “Rosemary, put down the knife!”

-However, the worst of all was Roman Polanski, whose fiance, Sharon Tate, had just bought a house from music producer Terry Melcher; the same Terry Melcher who had, unfortunately, refused to record a certain Charles Manson’s music.
+However, the worst of all was Roman Polanski, whose fiance, Sharon Tate, had just bought a house from music producer Terry Melcher… the same Terry Melcher who had, unfortunately, refused to record a certain Charles Manson’s music.
 Manson ordered his cult to go to Polanski’s house with the intention of killing him and everyone inside.
-There, they murdered Sharon Tate, her unborn baby, and four others – stabbing the victims multiple times.
-The event was referred to by Manson’s cult as “Helter Skelter,” named after the Beatles song of the same name.
-(Coincidentally, John Lennon would be murdered outside his hotel The Dakota, aka the same hotel used in some scenes of Rosemary’s Baby.
-Damn.)
+There, they murdered Sharon Tate, her unborn baby, and four others.
+The event was referred to by Manson’s cult as Helter Skelter, named after the Beatles’ song of the same name.
+Coincidentally, John Lennon would be murdered outside his hotel, The Dakota, the same hotel used in some scenes of Rosemary’s Baby.
+Damn.